exercism/j/docs/RESOURCES.md

     really a high level introduction.
 Instead, it presents a wide range of `J` programs and idioms which are great for learning how to read J and seeing it used for practical tasks.
--   [J Dictionary](https://www.jsoftware.com/help/dictionary/contents.htm) is similar to **J Phrases** in that it's more descriptive and example-based than the other books.
-It has many helpful exercises as well.
+-   [J Dictionary](https://www.jsoftware.com/help/dictionary/contents.htm) presents `J` thourgh example sessions.
+It has many exercises and is designed to be an accessible introduction.

 These are available in HTML on the net and also are included with your `J` system when you download it.
 Another great book (for purchase) is